John Caldwell: Seven men in court over attempted murder of detective

 All were remanded into custody and will appear again at Omagh Magistrates' Court next month.

-The accused include Omagh men Jonathan McGinty, 28, from St Julian's Downs; Gavin Coyle, 45, of Mullaghmore Drive; and Robert McLean, 28, James Ivor McLean, 72, and 47-year-old Alan McFarland - all of Deverney Park.
+Those jointly accused of the attempted murder include Omagh men Jonathan McGinty, 28, from St Julian's Downs; Gavin Coyle, 45, of Mullaghmore Drive; and Robert McLean, 28, James Ivor McLean, 72, and 47-year-old Alan McFarland - all of Deverney Park.

-Matthew Joseph McLean, aged 33, of Glenpark Road, Gortin, and 38-year-old Brian Carron of Claremount Drive, Coalisland, are also jointly charged with attempting to murder Det Ch Insp Caldwell.
+Matthew Joseph McLean, aged 33, of Glenpark Road, Gortin, and 38-year-old Brian Carron, of Claremount Drive, Coalisland, are also charged.

 Mr Matthew McLean, Mr McFarland and Mr McGinty are further accused of preparing for acts of terrorism.